Azure-Samples/java-microservices-aca-lab/index.md

 # Lab: Deploying and running Java Applications in Azure Container Apps

-This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/Azure-Samples/java-microservices-aca-lab/tree/main/src) application with OpenAI to an Azure Container Apps environment and integrate it with additional Azure services, also some samples for Azure Container features.
+This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/Azure-Samples/java-microservices-aca-lab/tree/main/src) application with OpenAI to an Azure Container Apps environment and integrate it with additional Azure services, also some samples for Azure Container Apps features.

 ## Modules